ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 Error: This expression has type bool but an expression was expected of type
          string
 ```
-When a tag is used insconsistantly, the type checker will raise an error.
+When a tag is used inconsistently, the type checker will raise an error.

 ### Merging Constraints

-When building expression from subexpressions, the type-check assembles types from subexpressions to create the type of the whole expression.
+When building expression from sub expressions, the type-check assembles types from sub expressions to create the type of the whole expression.
 This is why the type discipline used for polymorphic variants is said to be structural, it follows the structure of the expressions.
 ```ocaml
 # let brocco = `Broccoli;;